-This statement of estimated regulatory costs ("SERC") supports the Petition to expand the boundaries of Pine Isle Community Development District (the "District").
-The District is a unit of special purpose local government established pursuant to Chapter 190, Florida Statutes, and the Miami-Dade County Charter by Ordinance No. 20-59 of Miami-Dade County, Florida (the "County"), adopted on June 16, 2020 (the "Ordinance").
-The District is currently comprised of approximately 45.1+/- acres, a residential community (the "Project"), located north of SW 288 Street, south of SW 286 Street, west of SW 132 Avenue and east of SW 137 Avenue, in unincorporated Miami-Dade County ("County"), Florida.
-The District desires to expand the boundaries by adding approximately 9.7+/-acres.
+This statement of estimated regulatory costs ("SERC") supports the petition to expand the boundaries of Kingman Gate Community Development District (the "District").
+The District is a unit of special-purpose local government established pursuant to Chapter 190, Florida Statutes, and the Miami-Dade County Home Rule Charter by Ordinance No. 19-100 of Miami-Dade County, Florida (the "county"), adopted on October 29, 2019 (the "ordinance").
+The District is currently comprised of approximately 79.62 +/- acres, a residential community (the "Project"), in City of Homestead, ("City"), Miami-Dade County ("County"), Florida.
+The District desires to expand the boundaries by adding approximately 10 +/- acres directly to the north of the current District boundaries.

 The District is designed to provide community infrastructure, services, and facilities along with their operations and maintenance to the District.
-Following the expansion, the District will encompass approximately 54.8+/- acres.
+Following the expansion, the District will encompass approximately 89.62 +/- acres.

 The District plans to provide community infrastructure including, but not necessarily limited to, stormwater management system, water distribution system, wastewater collection system, and roadway improvements (the "Infrastructure").
-The District plans to finance the Infrastructure by issuing bonds ("Bonds") secured by, among other things, proceeds of non-ad valorem special assessments (the "Assessments") levied on land within the District that will specially benefit from the Infrastructure all as discussed more fully below.
+The District plans to finance the Infrastructure by issuing bonds ("Bonds") secured by, among other things, proceeds of non-ad valorem special assessments (the "Assessments") levied on all land within the District that will specially benefit from the Infrastructure as discussed more fully below.